-Kenai River Fishing Guide Services
+Kenai River Fishing Charter & Guide Service

-Fishing King Salmon on the Kenai River
+Guided King(Chinook) Salmon Fishing on the Kenai River

-Fishing the Kenai is a thrilling experience in it’s own right, while King Salmon catching on the Kenai has never been known to be fast and furious it is better recognized for the many anglers and boats jockeying for position to intercept these freight trains on fins.
-The bite is one of the most exhilarating moments in time that equals nothing else, and the moment you finally grab the rod out of the it’s holder a battle like no other is already happening.
+Fishing in Alaska is a thrilling experience in it’s own right, while King Salmon catching on the Kenai has never been known to be fast and furious it is better recognized for the many anglers and boats jockeying for position to intercept these freight trains on fins.
+The bite is one of the most exhilarating moments in time that equals nothing else, and the moment you finally grab the rod out of its holder a battle like no other is already happening.
 Armed with the finest graphite EDGE Rod’s on the market today, a bullet proof Shimano reel and the toughest braid and Flourocarbon leaders all the while enjoying the comforts of our custom built Willie Boats allows you to have the greatest chance at landing one of theses giants.

-Typical methods involve backlroling lures but can range from an old technique of dragging to even back bouncing or float fishing the incoming tides.
+Typical methods involve backtrolling lures but can range from an old technique of dragging to even back bouncing or float fishing the incoming tides.
 We fish these great fish every day of the season and are always up to date on the best areas to concentrate in during any given day and have the ability to fish anywhere in the river system where others only fish one given hole or area.
 Being mobile and up to date along with our networking of other top guides on the river ensure that you will be in the right place at the right time to do battle with one of the greatest fish on the planet today.

-Fishing Silver Salmon on the Kenai River
+Fishing Silver(Coho) Salmon on the Kenai River

-Silver Salmon on the Kenai is one of our favorite fisheries and time of the year on the Kenai, starting in August and continuing into November this incredible fisheries offers it all.
-Big strong and feisty Silvers enter the Kenai towards late July with increasing numbers each day until they start to slow down around mid October offering a long season and even less pressure make for a unique fishing experience.
-Silvers can be targeted a number of ways and thought the river system, our vast knowledge of the river allows us to target these fish in all 50 miles of the river accessible by power boat from Skilak Lake down to the mouth, it also allows us to use virtually every productive method ranging form soaking eggs on the tide, running floats through holes stacked with chrome bright fish to tossing spinners in pocket water amidst the rocks.
+Silver Salmon, also known as Coho Salmon, is one of our favorite fisheries on the Kenai.
+The time of the year on the Kenai, starting in August and continuing into November offers anglers a large window of productive fishing for silvers on the Kenai.
+Big strong and feisty Silvers enter the Kenai towards late July with increasing numbers each day until they start to slow down around mid-October.
+This offers a long season and even low fishing pressure making for a unique fishing experience.
+Silvers can be targeted in a number of ways and through the river system, our vast knowledge of the river allows us to target these fish in all 50 miles of the river accessible by powerboat from Skilak Lake down to the mouth, it also allows us to use virtually every productive method ranging from soaking eggs on the tide, running floats through holes stacked with chrome bright fish to tossing spinners in pocket water amidst the rocks.

-All equally enjoyable ways we try for the most hands on approach at all times.
+All equally enjoyable ways we try for the most hands-on approach at all times.
 While many will take you to the tide and sit on Anchor for countless hours we try and keep the rods in your hands and you fishing the entire length of the trip.
 With that said there are times that the only strong bite is on the hook but if we can avoid sitting on anchor we will.
-Silver’s are highly susceptible to catch and release mortality in the lower river system so when we are down in the lower river systems we do adhere to catch and keep practice’s making for a perfect half day scenario but as fish progress up steam later in the run we tend to add more combo trips chasing Silvers in the morning and Trout in the afternoon.
+Silver’s are highly susceptible to catch and release mortality in the lower river system so when we are down in the lower river systems we do adhere to catch and keep practices’ making for a perfect half-day scenario but as fish progress up steam later in the run we tend to add more combo trips chasing Silvers in the morning and Trout in the afternoon.

 Fishing Rainbow Trout on the Kenai River

 Chasing these thrilling fish for a day out of our custom Willie Boats made specifically with side drifting and fly anglers in mind make for a memorable day be it using terminal gear or fly rods.
 Add a premium Sage fly rod and reels, or the lightest and finest graphite rods made by Gary Loomis’s newest company EDGE Rods anglers are sure to walk away smiling.
-Many choose to solely chase these fish all day long while other’s tack on a added bonus after a morning of Silver Salmon fishing.
-We also offer an exclusive 2 person per boat fly fishing package that allows anglers all the freedom of our oversized Willie boats for the day, something you will not find with any other operation the on the river today.
+Many choose to solely chase these fish all day long while others tack on an added bonus after a morning of Silver Salmon fishing.
+We also offer an exclusive 2 person per boat fly fishing package that allows anglers all the freedom of our oversized Willie boats for the day, something you will not find with any other operation on the river today.

 Fishing Sockeye on the Kenai River

 The second run of Kenai Reds start entering the system towards July and peak almost every year on or around the 14th of July.
 This is our large run of reds and typically the size are equally as big.
-Known for being one of the biggest sockeye to return to any system these fish drive the local economy and create quite a frenzy.
+Known for being one of the biggest sockeyes to return to any system these fish drive the local economy and create quite a frenzy.
 People from all over Alaska travel to the Kenai to fill the freezers with these prized fish and the commercial fishery is centered around this run of fish, it is the bread and butter for many.
 Dip netting occurs at the mouth of the river and the public access areas can be lined with people just waiting their turn to hook up and do battle.
-In fact the Kenai could hold a world record for having the most people at any given point in time running around in hip boots.
+In fact, the Kenai could hold a world record for having the most people at any given point in time running around in hip boots.

 Sounds crazy??
-Well I will not lie it certainly can be, but it is a very easy fishery to participate in on your own, and many of our guests do just that.
+Well, I will not lie it certainly can be, but it is a very easy fishery to participate in on your own, and many of our guests do just that.
 So here is the kicker, having access to the guides we can take you to many of the places that most others can not get to, we know the techniques and can coach you with every cast to maximize your productivity.
-We also have a few hidden techniques that are unlike anything you have every hear or read on how to catch a red, we also have access to certain properties that offer private premium stream bank access, a rare commodity here on the Kenai.
+We also have a few hidden techniques that are unlike anything you have ever heard or read on how to catch a red, we also have access to certain properties that offer private premium stream bank access, a rare commodity here on the Kenai.
 Leave the dirty work to us and let us help fill your fish boxes with these premium fillets fresh from the ocean and ready for the dinner table

 Our Fishing Adventure Rates

-- Full Day (8hrs) $250
+- Full Day (8hrs) $300

-- Half Day (6-11:30 & 12:30-6) $175
+- Half Day (6-11:30 & 12:30-6) $225

 - Trips include all top of the line equipment and tackle needed for fishing